AlunR/Codeigniter-Migration-Creator/readme.md

-# Bootstrap Migrations for Codeigniter v3
+# Database Migrations for Codeigniter v3

 This CI library provides a simple way to bring datastructures into Codeigniter to get you started migrating a legacy project.